srapsware/srapsware-website/content/posts/2021-06-26-06-cpanel-price-increase-and-alternative-control-panels.md

 The Webuzo panel would be an alternative for cPanel, however, it only provides a single user level access.
 Only the administrator will have access to the control panel and can install a variety of 240 applications with a single click.
 This control panel is from the same developers of Softaculous, and for more information about this panel, please check our tips article here:  (Link will be updated lather)

-We hope that this article provides you with a variety of sustainable options that are comparable to cPanel, and for those who are on budget it’s important to know that you have options.
+We hope that this article provides you with a variety of sustainable options that are comparable to cPanel, and for those who are on budget itâ€™s important to know that you have options.